Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 A short while later and we were finished.
 Done!
 Our bodies had stood up (mostly) to the Tongaririo Crossing Test.
 It was so lovely to sink down onto a bench at Ketetahi Carpark, albeit rather briefly.

-Shuttles and buses were everywhere so we hauled our weary backsides up to go locate ours which would take us back to the car at Mangatepopo Rd.
+Shuttles and buses were everywhere so we hauled our weary backsides up to go locate ours which would take us back to the car at Mangatepopo Rd (this has now changed as you will see below).

 The driver laughed when telling us people are mostly seized up by the time they're dropped back at their vehicles.
 What a meanie.
 But it's true.
 And we were.